drweskiego/winter/docs/_posts/2018-07-08-spring-internals.md

     - spring implementations reads properties, registaring scopes...
 - for each bean
   - Find and create dependences
+    - Evaluate dependencies for each bean
+    - `@DependsOn("beanName")` - can force creation order
+    - Get each dependency needed
+      - Create any if need be (recursive)
   - Instattiate Bean (constructor dependenced injection)
   - Call Setters (injection)
   - **Bean Post Processors**